Wiolarz/Polyspear/Documentation/code_structure.md

 ## Start of the game
 Input Manager calls depending on chosen game mode either:

-- a - World Manager with 1 World_Map variable
+- a - World Manager with
+  - 1 World_Map variable
-- b - Battle Manager with 1 list of armies and 2 chosen Battle_Map variable
+- b - Battle Manager with
+  - list of armies
+  - chosen Battle_Map variable

 World/Battle Manager start functions now setup their own proper variables and launch: